-Cost Optimization Lens
+Cost optimization lens

 The AWS Well-Architected Cost Optimization Lens provides detailed guidance on achieving the most cost-effective configuration for your cloud environment.
 This lens helps organizations navigate the complexities of AWS pricing models and services to optimize costs without sacrificing the performance, security, or scalability of their solutions.